walterdejong/progress/README.md

 Each of these types may also take a parameter `label` and/or `rlabel`, for placing text left and right of the progress meter.

-These classes are all derived from the base `progress.Meter`.
+You might also display the value in a slightly different way by passing a custom `formatter` function.
+If that doesn't suffice, you can subclass the type and override the `render()` method to fully customize the progress meter.

-You might add a new type of meter by deriving from `progress.Meter`.
+Finally, it is possible to implement a completely new type of meter by deriving from the base class `progress.Meter`.

 --